twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-different-types-of-file.md

     {{- .chezmoi.stdin | replaceAllRegex "old" "new" }}
     ```

-    To set individual values in JSON, TOML, and YAML files you can use the
+    To set individual values in JSON, JSONC, TOML, and YAML files you can use
-    `setValueAtPath` template function, for example:
+    the `setValueAtPath` template function, for example:

     ```
     {{- /* chezmoi:modify-template */ -}}